-- IN COMPLIANCE.
+- 1. IN COMPLIANCE.
 Deviations are reported pursuant to GC 21 and 22 of Part A. - 2.
 IN COMPLIANCE.
 Semiannual reports of monitoring and deviations are submitted by March 15 (for reporting period July 1 through December 31) and September 15 (for reporting period January 1 through June 30) each year, as required per GC 23 of Part A. - 3.
 IN COMPLIANCE.
 Annual compliance certification is submitted by March 15 for the previous calendar year, as required per GC 19 and 20 of Part A. - 4.
 NOT APPLICABLE.
 Facility is still an active landfill, so this condition does not currently apply. - 5.
 IN COMPLIANCE.
 All records required by 40 CFR Part 61 are made available upon request by AQD. - 6.
 IN COMPLIANCE.
-Since the landfill performs frequent excavation and drilling in areas where asbestos-containing waste has been disposed, the facility submits notification on an annual basis to the AQD-Technical Programs Unit in accordance with the requirements of 40 CFR 60.154(j).
-During the inspection, AQD asbestos inspector Joe Goeddeke reviewed manifests and disposal and tracking protocols used at the facility and determined the facility to be in substantial compliance with this condition.
-An inspection performed by AQD asbestos inspector Craig Dechy on December 19, 2017, also determined the facility to be in substantial compliance with this condition.
-Note: While the facility has submitted annual notifications, they have not submitted 10-day notifications prior to excavating or drilling in areas containing asbestos.
-The facility was made aware of the requirement to notify AQD within 10 days of excavating or drilling in areas that are known to contain asbestos waste, excluding areas of active filling where daily cover is required.
+Since the landfill performs frequent excavation and drilling in areas where asbestos-containing waste has been disposed, the facility submits notification on an annual basis to the AQD-Technical Programs Unit (TPU).
+No violations of the Asbestos NESHAP have been issued during the compliance period.